OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/index.md

 (Can be [downloaded as pdf](/integrating_products_with_oslc/integrating_with_oslc_tutorial.pdf))

 This tutorial explains how to implement OSLC consumers and providers by examining realistic use cases and showing how to implement OSLC specifications with lots of examples and working code.

+This tutorial walks you through a fully developed adapter, with no need to code.
+If you want to have a more hands-on approach, you can refer to the complementary [hands-on tutorial](https://github.com/eclipse/lyo.docs/blob/master/lyo-rest-workshop/Lab1/Lyo_OSLC_Workshop.pdf) takes you through the incremental programming steps.

 It is organized into the following parts:

 1. This introduction
 2. [__A brief overview of OSLC__](/integrating_products_with_oslc/overview_of_oslc/)